Why the EFHW Inverted-L Works Without Radials

 | High-Z EFHW end feed | 100 W | 2500 Ω | ≈ 0.2 A |

-This part is crucial: every antenna system is an AC circuit.
-If current goes out, it must come back somehow.
-End-fed antennas do not magically avoid that.
+This part is crucial: every antenna system is an RF circuit.
+If current leaves the matching unit into the radiator, the system must provide a corresponding return path somehow.
+End-fed antennas do not magically avoid that requirement.

-So where does the return current go when there’s no radial field?
-Usually into one (or more) of these:
+So where does the return current go when there is no radial field?
+Usually into one or more of these:

 -

-Displacement current (capacitance to earth / nearby objects)
+Displacement current: capacitance to earth and nearby objects

 The outside of the coax shield

-In many practical EFHW installations, the coax outer surface becomes part of the counterpoise/return conductor... meaning the feedline becomes part of the antenna system unless you control it. -
+In many practical EFHW installations, the outside surface of the coax becomes part of the counterpoise or return conductor.
+That means the feedline becomes part of the antenna system unless you control it. -

-Many EFHW matching units include a counterpoise/ground lug for exactly this reason: a small intentional reference can stabilize behavior.
+Many EFHW matching units include a counterpoise/ground lug for exactly this reason.
+A small intentional reference often makes the system more repeatable and keeps more RF away from the shack.

-An EFHW inverted-L can work without a radial field because it can use a small and/or incidental counterpoise (often coax + capacitance to the environment) to complete the circuit.
-“No radials” really means “no big vertical-style radial system.”
+An EFHW inverted-L can work without a radial field because it can use a small and/or incidental counterpoise — often coax shield current plus capacitance to the environment — to complete the circuit.
+“No radials” really means “no large vertical-style radial system.”

-An inverted-L is typically fed near ground at the base of the vertical leg, then runs up and over.
-That geometry tends to make non-radial return paths easier to realize:
+An inverted-L is typically fed near the base of the vertical leg, then runs up and over.
+That geometry tends to make non-radial return paths easier to realize in practice:

 -